 If equipped, the remote key must be within 1 m (3 ft) of the liftgate or door being opened.

-To lock or unlock the vehicle from the driver door:
+To unlock the vehicle from the driver door when all doors are locked:

-- Press the button on the driver door handle once to unlock the driver door only. - Press the button again within five seconds to unlock all doors. - Press the button a third time to lock all doors.
+- Press the button on the driver door handle once to unlock the driver door onlu. - Press the button again within five seconds to unlock all doors.